denesbeck/code-sync/CONTRIBUTING.md

-# Contributing to CodeSync
+# Contributing to Nexio

-Thank you for your interest in contributing to CodeSync!
+Thank you for your interest in contributing to Nexio!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents